Cherednik algebras and Calogero-Moser cells: Evidence

 \section{Evidence}

 As will be explained in Part~\ref{part:exemples}, the conjectures stated in \S~\ref{section:conjectures} hold when $W$ has type $A_1$ or $B_2$: they also hold in type $A_2$, but we have not included the computations in this book.
 The case of type $B_2$ will be treated in \S~\ref{chapitre:b2}.
 However, the difficulty of the computations does not allow us for now to extend this list of examples.
 Note that Conjectures~LR and~L have been proved by the first author whenever $W$ is dihedral of order $2m$, with $m$ odd~\cite[Corollary~6.3]{bonnafe diedral} (it turns out that, in this case, the Galois group $G$ is $\SG_W$).
+The prime ideals involved in the conjectures have not been determined.
+However, in the case of dihedral groups at equal parameters, Conjectures~L and~LR have been solved by Germoni and the first author~\cite{bonnafe germoni} with the specific choice of ideals as discussed above.

-A different approach, via Gaudin operators (cf Chapter \ref{ch:Gaudin}) has been used to settle Conjecture L for type $A_n$ \cite{Wh,BrGoWh,HaKaRyWe}.
+Again with this specific choice of ideals, the best evidence for Conjecture L is the following result~\cite{BGW}: